Enabling the sense of touch in the digital world.

 Ed has dedicated most of his career to the study of haptic interface, and is considered one of the leading scholars in the field.
 As a professor of Mechanical Engineering at Northwestern University, Ed has maintained a robust research program that has led to two previous spin-off companies: Cobotics (acquired by The Stanley Works in 2002), and Kinea Design (acquired by HDT Robotics in 2011).
-He is a prolific inventor with sixteen issued patents with several more pending.
+He is a prolific inventor with twenty-five issued patents with several more pending.
 He is recognized for seminal contributions to the design and control of haptic interfaces, and in 2007 was selected as the Founding Editor-in-Chief of the IEEE Transactions on Haptics.
 In recent years, he has focused on Surface Haptics, developing the technological foundation for Tanvas.

 Michael is known for his seminal contributions to physical human-robot interaction, and was a major figure in opening the gates to allow force-and-motion interaction between robots and humans in medical and industrial applications.
 As a professor of Mechanical Engineering at Northwestern University, his work formed the scientific core for Mako Surgical (NASDAQ:MAKO).
 Later he teamed up with Ed Colgate to co-founded Cobotics, Kinea Design, and now Tanvas.
-Michael is credited with a total of twenty patents issued with several more pending.
+Michael is credited with a total of twenty-nine patents issued with several more pending.

 Greg’s leadership experience crosses a variety of company structures and electro-mechanic product lines at Motorola, RedFusion Studios (an engineering consulting firm), and Life Fitness.
 Before joining Tanvas, Greg was R&D Manager at ITW’s Technology Center where he oversaw mechanical and manufacturing development efforts and technology evaluations for new product entries.
 Greg has a BSME from Northwestern University and an MBA from the University of Chicago.